White cheese: Venezuela

 Venezuelan cuisine has a large diversity of white cheese (quesos blancos), varying in texture and flavor, usually named after a geographical region.

 Examples include queso blanco duro (hard white cheese called llanero), queso semi-blando (semi-soft cheese, called paisa or palmita), or very tender types like guayanés cheese or queso de mano.
 The hard version is grated as a side for the national dish pabellón, and it's also used as a topping for pasta and as a filling for arepas and empanadas.
 The softer types are used as fillings for arepas and cachapas.

 Eurasia and North Africa

 White cheese is a traditional food in Balkan and Middle eastern regions.

-Most cheese produced in the middle east is white cheese, and most is pickled in salty brine, it is common to soak cheese in water to desalt it prior to consumption, in warm areas with no access to refrigeration, brining is an effective method for conserving cheese.
+Most cheese produced in the Middle East is white cheese, and most is pickled in salty brine.
+It is common to soak cheese in water to desalt it prior to consumption.
+In warm areas with no access to refrigeration, brining is an effective method for conserving cheese.
 While the preparation method and ingredients of the different cheeses may differ, there are many instances where different varieties of cheese do not possess a well documented name.

 Central and Eastern Europe

-Quark, a type of fresh cheese in Central and Eastern Europe, is known by different names in various regions, such as twaróg (Polish), tvorog (Russian), topfen (Austrian), biezpiens (Latvian), and varškė (Lithuanian).
+Quark, a type of fresh cheese in Central and Eastern Europe, is known by different names in various regions, such as tvaroh (Czech), twaróg (Polish), tvorog (Russian), topfen (Austrian), biezpiens (Latvian), and varškė (Lithuanian).